turingtechPK/front-end-test-beginner/README.md

 - Reusable components created for similar UI blocks.
 - Time is taken to deliver the task.

-Download the AdobeXD file below: https://drive.google.com/file/d/1KP6h0wPiZ7nR46N1U5qdHRRf--Zs1nSo/view?usp=sharing
+Download the AdobeXD file for design: https://drive.google.com/file/d/1KP6h0wPiZ7nR46N1U5qdHRRf--Zs1nSo/view?usp=sharing

 If you've not used AdobeXD before then watch this video: